pbharadiya/sample_app/README.md

 Hi All,

-This is my third rails application named ‘sample_app’.
+This is my third rails application named ‘Parth's App’.

 Stayed tuned for further update.
+Date: 04/04/2013

 Thanks!